Deploying IDmelon Kiosk Using Intune

 - From the dropdown, select Microsoft Store app (new).

-- Search for IDmelon Kiosk in the Microsoft Store
+- Search for IDmelon Kiosk in the Microsoft Store and select it.

 - In the App Information pane, click Search the Microsoft Store app (new).